 If you’d like physical controls, there’s the SwitchBot Remote, a small Bluetooth button that offers wireless control.
-It’s a neat product, but it can only be paired with one SwitchBot Blind Tilt at the moment.
-However, a software update at the end of November will let you group up to eight blinds together, controllable via one remote.
+It’s a neat product and, thanks to a software update, it can be paired with a Hub and used to trigger a scene for controlling multiple blinds at once.

 To get more control, the SwitchBot Blind Tilt has to be paired with a SwitchBot Hub Mini.
 The main difference is that the Hub delivers internet control, so blinds can be adjusted over the internet from anywhere in the world.

 This also adds in Amazon Alexa and Google Assistant control, so you can use your voice to open and close the blinds.
 I could get the “open” and “close” commands to work, but I couldn’t use my voice to set the blinds partially open.